Last Updated on

 |Vitamin B-6||0.080 mg||Zinc||0.06 mg|

 |Folate||11 ug||Phosphorous||16 mg|

 Source: IFCT 2017, Indian Council of Medical Research

 What Are the Health Benefits of Lemon for Babies?

-Giving lemon to babies (in the juice form) can present certain advantages as it:
+Giving lemon to babies (in the juice form) has certain advantages as it:

 1. Provides Hydration

 Lemon is an excellent choice to include in your baby’s diet during the summer.
 This is because lemon juice hydrates the body and provides it with essential vitamins and minerals.

 This is a form of skin and oral disease caused due to a severe lack of ascorbic acid in the diet.
 Scurvy can be entirely avoided by taking two tablespoons of lemon juice mixed in a glass of water containing sugar.